Great Manchester Wetlands Species Reintroduction Project

 The Great Manchester Wetlands Species Reintroduction Project currently focuses on the four key species below.

 A few isolated populations managed to remain in other parts of the North West, but unable to cover the distances required, the large heath is unlikely to recolonise on its own.
-However, thanks to the hard work of our partners, including the breeding programme at Chester Zoo we have now reintroduced the large heath butterfly to a secret location on one of Greater Manchester's peatlands, with plans for further release in the future.
+However, thanks to the hard work of our partners, including the breeding programme at Chester Zoo, we have now reintroduced the large heath butterfly to Astley Moss, with plans for further releases on other sites in the future.

 Historic burning of their peatland habitats has caused the bog bush cricket to become locally extinct in many of its traditional wetland homes.
 It is a short winged (brachypterous) species and so cannot fly, meaning that it is unlikely to return to colonise new areas independently.